laurasberna/PlanetarySystem.jl/README.md

 ## Example

-In this example we solve a planetary system, save a plot of the orbits in position space, save an animation of the system and save a plot of the fractional variation of the conserved quantities.
+In this example we solve a planetary system, namely the outer Solar system planets, save a plot of the orbits in position space, save an animation of the system and save a plot of the fractional variation of the conserved quantities.
+Note that M1>1 takes the inner planets into account.

  ```
 using PlanetarySystem